 "I was amazed by the knowledge and professionalism (of Sridhara and Han)," Barma said.
 "Their get-it-done attitude truly inspired me."

-The app's key areas are news, calendar, community, board of
+The app's key areas are news, calendar, community, board of education, district information, schools, budget and emergency information.

 By clicking on "community," users can check grades, scheduling and course catalogs, and search school libraries to see if a book is available.
 The section for each school includes maps, one-click calling and accountability reports.